Global Youth Institute

 - Interact with global leaders, innovators and entrepreneurs working to end hunger and poverty and improve food security around the world.

 Apply by completing the registration form below (make sure to email your resume and writing sample) by January 29th.
 AITC-M and 4-H MB will then interview applicants and select two students to represent Manitoba at the GYI.
 Both students are required to research a global issue and write a five-page paper under the supervision of their teacher/mentor and submit the paper to the World Food Prize Foundation by July 1st.

 At the GYI, each student will present a brief overview of their paper to a group of peers and experts.
 Selected students and teachers or mentors will be required to share their experience upon return with their high school, a sponsor and two other organizations.

 Click here for more detailed information about the Global Youth Institute and the seven simple steps to follow to write your research paper (the 2019 edition will be available shortly).

-With financial support from Manitoba Canola Growers Association, Monsanto Canada and Viterra.
+With financial support from Bayer Canada, Manitoba Canola Growers Association, Viterra and The Manitoba Cooperator.